arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.1.1
++ Changed Boolean value handling to support bare JavaScript Booleans returned from incoming MQTT apply() functions (`"true" != true` but both are now accepted).
++ Boolean property values passed to outgoing MQTT apply() functions are no-longer converted to strings first (for consistency with the change above).
+This allows easier publishing of JSON containing correctly typed values, but **may change outgoing message format with existing configurations in some situations**.
++ Added option to configure garage door target values independently of current values - thanks, Charles Powell

 Version 1.0.50
 + Stateless Programmable Switch: allow multiple buttons under a single switch - thanks, Jacob Nite